DaviNakamuraCardoso/bracket/README.md

   Creating, for each one, a model, register system and profile

   - [x] Clinics should be able to invite and accept doctors
-  - [ ] The services offered by that doctor should be added to the clinic services
+  - [x] The services offered by that doctor should be added to the clinic services

 - [ ] Browse for services based on the user location
   - [x] Interactive User Interface to select the location
   - [x] Get the user location automatically (after ask for permission)
-  - [ ] Show services open now
+  - [ ] Show clinics open now

 - [x] Users should be able to make appointments
   - [ ] Clinics and doctors should see all the appointments